Military Reference Guide (Complete Guide)

 Individual Income Tax

-- The Military Income Deduction (Section 143.174, RSMo) provides a deduction (starting in tax year 2016) for military income earned as a member of the active duty component of the Armed Forces of the United States.
+• The Active Duty Military Income Deduction (Section 143.174, RSMo) provides a deduction (starting in tax year 2016) for military income earned as a member of the active duty component of the Armed Forces of the United States.
 Section 143.175, RSMo provides a deduction (starting in tax year 2020) for military income earned as a member of the inactive duty components of National Guard Inactive Duty Training (IDT), National Guard Annual Training (AT), Reserve components of the Armed Forces.
-The percentages are a gradual increase for 5 years starting at 20 percent for the 2020 tax year.
+For tax year 2024 the percent of inactive military income that can be deducted has increased to 100 percent.

-- The Military Spouses Residency Relief Act, effective starting in tax year 2009, prevents income earned by servicemember's spouses from being taxed by any state other than the state they declare as their state of residence.
+• The Military Spouses Residency Relief Act prevents income earned by servicemembers’ spouses from being taxed by any state other than the state they declare as their state of residence.

 Information for Military Personnel